 Get to know the challenge

-In a nutshell, a keto diet is about avoiding carbohydrates and replacing them with other, real foods — low-carb vegetables, proteins and healthy fats.
+A keto diet is about avoiding carbohydrates and replacing them with other, real foods — low-carb vegetables, proteins and healthy fats.
 Another name for the keto diet is the low-carb, high-fat (LCHF) diet.

 In fact, you’ll hardly need to think.
 Just follow the plan to stay under 20 grams of carbs per day.
 This is highly effective for weight loss and diabetes reversal.1